2012 World University Netball Championship

 The 2012 World University Netball Championship was hosted at the Good Hope Centre in Cape Town, South Africa between 2 July and 7 July 2012.
-The tournament was organised by the Fédération Internationale du Sport Universitaire and University Sport South Africa.
+The tournament was organised by the Fédération Internationale du Sport Universitaire and University Sports South Africa.
 It was the inaugural tournament of the World University Netball Championship.
 It was won by Great Britain who defeated the host nation, South Africa 53–49 in the final.
 Jamaica finished third after defeating Northern Ireland 41–30 in the bronze medal match.

 Participants

 Initially, eighteen countries indicated that they would send teams.
 However by June 2012, when the draw was made for the tournament, only seven had confirmed their participation.
 These were South Africa, Great Britain, Northern Ireland, Jamaica, Namibia, Uganda and the United States.
 Australia and New Zealand where among the countries that had dropped out.
 Before the tournament started, a late entry by Zimbabwe saw the number of participants increase to eight.
 It was initially planned that Ireland would send an All-Ireland team, featuring players from both Northern Ireland and the Republic of Ireland.
 However no players from the Republic were selected for the final squad.
 As a result, it was a Northern Ireland team, in effect, that competed in the tournament.